mitmedialab/SLIC/README.md

 * Present their final project in a 2 minute or shorter video clip uploaded to YouTube under Creative Commons license;
 * Provide their final project materials (including any slides, video and other media, documentation, working code, etc) through a GitHub repository under an open source license.

 Final team projects will be reviewed and rated by a panel of invited judges.
 Evaluation criteria will be added to this challenge page after an initial meeting of the judges and prior to the start of the CL+B Festival event.
 The top team projects will be determined based on rank order resulting from an aggregate of the ratings by each judge.
-The team submitting the top ranked, highest rated project will be invited to present the project in-person at MIT to interested students, faculty and researchers.
+The team submitting the top ranked, highest rated project will be invited to present the project in-person at MIT.

-More information on challenge criteria and additional prizes and awards will be added to this challenge page as they are finalized.

 ## Judges